HeyTaxx/bs_hud/README.md

 - Keybinds (e.g., Seatbelt).
 - Map shape and localization strings.

+## Other information:
+Don't forget to check out our website: https://bluestyle.dev for more free products!

 ## License

 This resource is provided **free to use on FiveM servers**.